juanmirocks/mkpdf/README.md

 # parcel-reporter-mkpdf

-Plugin for [Parcel](https://parceljs.org) web build tool:
+📦 Plugin for [Parcel](https://parceljs.org) web build tool:

-Each time parcel builds an HTML (either in serve/watch or production mode), this plugin will save it as a PDF.
+Each time `parcel` builds an HTML (either in serve/watch or production mode), this plugin will save it as a PDF.
 The exported PDF will look the same as if you had used the `Print` functionality from Chrome.

 Key features:

-* Quick & iterative development: your PDF is generated as soon as and each time parcel finishes a HTML built, also in watch mode.
+* ✨ Quick & iterative development: your PDF is generated every time `parcel` finishes an HTML built.
-* Your CSS/LESS/SASS style will also be applied.
+* 💅 Your CSS/Less/Sass style will also be applied.
-* The "printing" of the PDFs is very fast thanks to internal caching.
-For example, if your HTML links external files, such as .js or .css, these will be fetched only once.
+* 🚀 The "printing" of the PDFs is fast thanks to internal caching.
+Your HTML linked external files (e.g. .js/.css) will be fetched only once.

 ## How to use